road-core/service/README.md

 ### Gradio UI

-There is a minimal Gradio UI you can use when running the OLS server locally.
+There is a minimal Gradio UI you can use when running the RCS server locally.
 To use it, it is needed to enable UI in `rcsconfig.yaml` file:

 ```yaml
 dev_config:
   enable_dev_ui: true
 ```

-Then start the OLS server per [Run the server](#run-the-server) and then browse to the built in Gradio interface at http://localhost:8080/ui
+Then start the RCS server per [Run the server](#run-the-server) and then browse to the built in Gradio interface at http://localhost:8080/ui

-By default this interface will ask the OLS server to retain and use your conversation history for subsequent interactions.
+By default this interface will ask the RCS server to retain and use your conversation history for subsequent interactions.
 To disable this behavior, expand the `Additional Inputs` configuration at the bottom of the page and uncheck the `Use history` checkbox.
-When not using history each message you submit to OLS will be treated independently with no context of previous interactions.
+When not using history each message you submit to RCS will be treated independently with no context of previous interactions.

 ###  Swagger UI

-OLS API documentation is available at http://localhost:8080/docs
+RCS API documentation is available at http://localhost:8080/docs

-## Deploying OLS on OpenShift
+## Deploying RCS on OpenShift

 A Helm chart is available for installing the service in OpenShift.